ganesh-deshmukh/connect-geeks/README.md

 39.made request to database, where db is fresh and new, without old values.

 40.Installed `npm-package-classnames`, for adding classes dynamically to bootstrap-form-validation

+41.We won't make requests from react-forms, rather we would use Redux-actions, response to be sent through reducer.